 - Pay home heating costs, either directly to a utility company or to a landlord as part of rent.

 - Are a permanent legal resident of the United States and a Colorado resident or you have household members that are U.S. citizens.

-- Earn a maximum family household income that does not exceed 165% of the federal poverty index.
+- Earn a maximum family household income that does not exceed 60% of the state median income level.

 - Provide proof of lawful presence in the U.S. Valid forms of identification include:

 - Colorado Driver’s License or Colorado Identification card

 - United States Military Identification Card or Military Dependent’s Identification card

 - United States Coast Guard Merchant Mariner card

 Use the table below to determine your monthly gross income according to your household size.
 Household refers to all people living with you and for whom you are financially responsible.

 In most cases, if you are approved for LEAP, payments are made directly to your primary heating fuel vendor and a notice will be sent to you informing you of the benefit amount.

 Other benefits provided by LEAP include repair or replacement of a home’s primary heating system, such as a furnace or wood-burning stove.